|NEA - Grants for Arts Projects|

 |Required Internal Review Documents||

-Separate and identifiable components under The University (such as a presenting organization, radio station, museum, or UT Press) may submit a separate proposal for each program.
+Under The University (such as a presenting organization, radio station, museum, or UT Press) may submit a separate proposal for each program.
+Each Independent component must send information pertaining to their vetted candidate/project to firstname.lastname@example.org to ensure that application is recognized as the official component nominee.
 An academic department is NOT an independent component.
 Please clear independent component proposals through the limited submission email address.
-If you are unsure you are a separate component, please contact me immediately at firstname.lastname@example.org or by phone at (512) 471-6424.
+If you are unsure you are a separate component, please contact OSP immediately at email@example.com or by phone at (512) 471-6424.